azriel91/peace/doc/src/ideas.md

     **Note:** Graphviz is compiled to WASM and published by [hpcc-systems/hpcc-js-wasm](https://github.com/hpcc-systems/hpcc-js-wasm).
 May be able to use that to render.

+    [graphviz-visual-editor](https://github.com/magjac/graphviz-visual-editor) is a library that allows basic editing of a graphviz graph.
+It's not yet developed to a point that is intuitive for users.

 3. Tool that uses `peace` to check consumer code whether it adheres to best practices.